Congratulations on the Pending Sale of your Home

 - At least one key to give to the purchasers (you can leave the rest in the home)

 - Any garage door openers (or these can be left in the house if you vacate the property after closing)

 - Also, don't forget your driver's license

 - Sellers- can pre-sign all paperwork, contact your attorney to do so

 Call your insurance agent and inform them you will be closing on your home with the date and time specified.
 Be certain to inform them if you intend to vacate the property prior to closing, or if you intend to take extra days after the closing before vacating the property.
 This way you can be certain you are insured.
 Also inform them if you are renting a moving truck and where you intend to stay the night before moving in.
 At all times make certain that your valuables are insured.

-You will be credited at closing for the amount you have in your escrow account or your mortgage company will mail you the escrow amount after closing.
-Most mortgage companies will mail it to you after the closing.
-This will take approximately three to four weeks.
+If you escrow your taxes and insurance, any amount left in your escrow account will be sent to you.
+Your mortgage company will mail you a check after closing, this will take approximately three to four weeks.
 You may find out the total amount in the escrow account by calling your mortgage company.